fprime-community/fprime-tutorial-math-component/docs/math-component.md

 ### Wait...
 Shouldn't You Add this to the Build?

 If you've been paying attention to the tutorial thus far, you might be getting some warning bells that you have not added your new component to the build.
-Fear not, when using `fprime-util new --component` all of the `CMakeLists.txt` and `project.cmake` work was done for you!
+Fear not, when using `fprime-util new --component` all of the `CMakeLists.txt` work was done for you!
 Take a look at both files to verify for yourself.

 ### Summary